 This is the second part of a two-semester algebra-based course designed to give students a general knowledge of electricity and magnetism, light and optics, and an introduction to the physics of the atom.
-Three lecture hours and two laboratory hours per week.
+Hours: 39 lecture and 26 laboratory.
 Prerequisite: PHY 101 with a grade of "C" or better or permission of the department head.
 Laboratory fee: \$30.
 Usually offered in the fall.